Out-of-Pocket Maximum

 So what costs are included in your out-of-pocket maximum?

 This helps keep the cost of health insurance down for everybody, as settling even the smallest insurance claims can be costly for your insurance company.
 Your policy may have a flat family deductible, or a per-person deductible.
+It may seem strange for a company to attempt to deter its customers from using their health plan, but it’s to ensure that it’s only called on for a true emergency.

-Co-Pay – this is the amount of money you are required to pay for a doctor visit or prescription drugs (any single event).
+Co-Pay –This is the amount of money you are required to pay for a doctor visit or prescription drugs (any single event).
 For example, your policy may require you to pay 20 percent of the doctor visit and a flat rate of $20 for each prescription medication you obtain.

 Co-Insurance – This is similar to a co-pay, but is typically an annual figure.
 For example, you may be required to pay 20 percent of your total annual healthcare costs after your deductible is met, up to your out-of-pocket maximum.